-Rigidity of Irrigation Code (Range: 0-1)

-- 0 For flexible (variable) applications.
-Applies minimum of volume input, soil water field capcity (FC-SW) and maximum single irrigation application volume (ARMX). - 1 For rigid (fixed) applications.
+Field Variable Description 1 NIRR Rigidity of Irrigation Code (Range: 0-2) 0 For flexible (variable) applications.
+Applies minimum of volume input, soil water field capcity (FC-SW) and maximum single irrigation application volume (ARMX).
+1 For rigid (fixed) applications.
 Applies input amount or ARMX.
 The irrigation code is used to specify the irrigation strategy.
-There are two modes of irrigating -- manual and automatic.
-The following details how the model handles the combination of rigid and flexible applications and manual and automatic irrigation. - 1.
-Fixed/Rigid

-If MANUAL irrigation is used, irrigation is applied according to the amounts and dates specified by the user in the operation schedule.
+There are two modes of irrigating manual and automatic.
+The following details how the model handles the combination of rigid and flexible applications and manual and automatic irrigation.
+Fixed/Rigid If MANUAL irrigation is used, irrigation is applied according to the amounts and dates specified by the user in the operation schedule.
 If AUTOMATIC irrigation is used, the amount applied per application is equal to the maximum single application amount (ARMX) which is set for each subarea, and irrigation is applied when the irrigation trigger (BIR) is reached.
 In all cases the EFI is removed through runoff prior to infiltration into the soil.
-If the amount of irrigation is greater than the amount of water needed to bring the soil to field capacity, the model will run off the fraction (EFI), fill the profile to field capacity and the remaining water will be percolated through the soil.
+If the amount of irrigation is greated than the amount of water needed to bring the soil to field capacity, the model will run off the fraction (EFI), fill the profile to field capacity and the remaining water will be percolated through the soil.
 This may cause leaching of nutrients, however.
 Soluble nutrients are leached through the soil or removed with runoff.
+Variable/Flexible If MANUAL irrigation is used, irrigation is applied on the date specified in the operation schedule in a volume equal to the minimum of the specified volume, maximum single application volume, or the volume required to fill the root zone to field capacity calculated as ((Field capacity - storage)/ (1 - EFI)).
+EFI will be taken into account regardless of the option chosen.
+If AUTOMATIC irrigation is used, irrigation is applied based on the irrigation trigger (BIR) and according to the minimum (ARMN) and maximum (ARMX) single irrigation application rates as well as maximum annual irrigation application rates as the EFI is removed through runoff prior to infiltration into the soil and is calculated as ((Field capacity - storage)/ runoff prior to infiltration into the soil and is calculated as a prior to infiltration into the soil and is calculated as (Field capacity - storage)/ (1 - EFI)).